-Join Kevin Skoglund for an in-depth discussion in this video Keeping code private, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Keeping code private, part of Programming Foundations: Web Security.

 …Controlling output also means controlling visibility.…In the theater, the public audience should be able to see what…is put on stage, but they should not be able to see backstage.…You wouldn't want them watching the set changes,…you don't want them wandering through dressing rooms.…There's a clear dividing line between what gets shown And what stays hidden.…And the same is true for the web.…We are presenting information and visual data to our users.…But they should not see the details of…how we do that job.…For a hacker, seeing the behind the scenes code would be a gold mine of information.…